PaloAltoNetworks/gaia/doc/documentation.md

 ### KubernetesCluster

-Used to represent an instance of an aggregated-apiserver (Kubernetes API server).
+Used to represent an instance of a Kubernetes API server.

 #### Attributes